Sachith77/MovieRecom/README.md

 ## 📄 Description

-This is a full-stack IMDb-like web application that allows users to browse, search, and rate movies.
-It fetches real-time movie data using a third-party API and provides a user-friendly interface for movie discovery and review.
+This is an IMDb-like web application that allows users to browse and search movies and it also suggests movies .
+It fetches real-time movie data using a third-party API and provides a user-friendly interface for movie discovery.

 ## ✨ Features